SysBioChalmers/DLKcat/BayesianApporach/Code/README.rst

   - run the ``getEmodel.m`` to get GECKO version ecGEMs

-- **For run analysis of enzyme-constrained model and regenrate all figures:**
+- **For running analysis of enzyme-constrained model and regenerate all figures:**

   - To regenerate all figures, run the correponding figure function in the ``Analysis``